hellozed/homeicu/README.md

 HomeICU is an Open-Source COVID19 patient monitor that uses wearable sensors to measure the patient's vital signs and enable doctors do medical diagnosis and treatment remotely over the Internet.

-HomeICU include sensors for measuring the following vital signs:
+HomeICU measures the following vital sign parameters in real-time and with high accuracy:

 1. body temperature
 2. blood pressure (by the 3rd party meter)